 The oldest continually operating art museum in the United States has recently been enlarged, and sits in a castle-like building at 600 Main Street.

-Inaugurated in 1844, the Wadsworth Atheneum Museum of Art is an exciting miscellany with celebrated collections of French and American impressionism, European Baroque painting, Modernist masterpieces, early American design, bronzes from Ancient Egypt, Greece and Rome and landscapes by the Hudson River School.
+Inaugurated in 1844, the Wadsworth Atheneum Museum of Art is an exciting miscellany with celebrated collections.
+These span everything from French and American impressionism to bronzes from Ancient Egypt, Greece and Rome.

-On a typical visit you’ll be stopped in your tracks by works by Caravaggio, Monet, Renoir, Dalí, Miró, Ernst and René Magritte, or Pre-Columbian pottery, Meissen porcelain, Italian majolica or Ballets Russes costumes.
+I was stopped in my tracks by works by Caravaggio, Monet, Renoir, Dalí, Miró, Ernst and René Magritte.
+There’s also Pre-Columbian pottery, Meissen porcelain, Italian majolica or Ballets Russes costumes.

-Something to love is the Cabinet of Art and Curiosity in the European Art Galleries, arranged like an exhibition in an aristocratic home in the 16th or 17th century, except for the interactive touch screens!
+Something to love is the Cabinet of Art and Curiosity in the European Art Galleries.
+This is arranged like an exhibition in an aristocratic home in the 16th or 17th century.

 3. Connecticut Science Center